TysonAndre/php-parser-to-php-ast/README.md

 [![Build Status](https://travis-ci.org/TysonAndre/php-parser-to-php-ast.svg?branch=master)](https://travis-ci.org/TysonAndre/php-parser-to-php-ast)

-5 out of 28 tests are failing, and only due to line numbers being wrong in php-ast.
-This is fixed in php 7.1-dev (will be in 7.1.4)
+8 out of 41 tests are failing, and only due to namespace support and line numbers being slightly different in php-ast.

+- The test suite is not yet comprehensive.

 [Current Issues](https://github.com/TysonAndre/php-parser-to-php-ast/issues/)